-Here are a few observations from former big city residents who found an invigorating life at the beach:
+Here are a few observations from former big-city residents who found an invigorating life at the beach:

-A native of New York City – and now a resident of Barnstable in Cape Cod – says “it was a refuge to get away from the big city.”
+A native of New York City – and now a resident of Barnstable on Cape Cod – says “it was a refuge to get away from the big city.”
 Among his many activities are kayaking, whale watching, surfing, sailing, bird watching, and photography.
 He notes that even after 20 years of living in Cape Cod, he still finds things to explore and discover.

 A former resident of Washington, D.C., who now enjoys beachfront living in Myrtle Beach, South Carolina, takes advantage of all the amenities offered by the beach town.
-Locals enjoy live music, fireworks in the summer time, outdoor activities, and eating at one of 1,600 restaurants in the area.
+Locals enjoy live music, fireworks in the summertime, outdoor activities, and eating at one of 1,600 restaurants in the area.

 A Londoner who once called Las Vegas home and now lives near the coast of Kent (England) has these thoughts about living on a beach.